-As an employee at the University of Iowa, postdoctoral scholars and fellows may face a problem that would require them to seek advice about how to handle it.
-The Graduate College has procedures and resources document that is intended to serve as a guide to UI resources that can be used to address concerns on a variety of issues such as research misconduct, discrimination, mental health, and workplace violence.
+The Graduate College has procedures and resources that are intended to serve as a guide to university resources that can be used to address concerns on a variety of issues such as research misconduct, discrimination, mental health issues, and workplace violence.

-Strategies for addressing a problem may take the form of a confidential consultation as well as informal and formal grievance procedures.
-Here is a flow chart of postdoctoral scholars/fellows procedures and resources.
+Strategies for addressing a problem may take the form of a confidential consultation or informal/formal grievance procedures.
+Here is a flow chart of procedures and resources for postdoctoral scholars and fellows.